MicrosoftDocs/win32/desktop-src/shell/newwdevents.md

 ---
-Description: Extends the WebWizardHost object by enabling server-side pages hosted in a wizard to verify that the user has been authenticated through a Microsoft account. ms.assetid: 44f2431c-82a2-4142-bf20-55fdd0c88008
+description: Extends the WebWizardHost object by enabling server-side pages hosted in a wizard to verify that the user has been authenticated through a Microsoft account. ms.assetid: 44f2431c-82a2-4142-bf20-55fdd0c88008
 title: NewWDEvents object (Shldisp.h) ms.topic: reference